aws-samples/serverless-patterns/apigw-lambda-qldb-terraform/README.md

     ```
 1. Change directory to the pattern directory:
     ```
-    cd apigw-lambda-qldb
+    cd apigw-lambda-qldb-terraform
     ```
-1. From the command line, use AWS SAM to build the serverless application with its dependencies
+1. From the command line, initialize terraform to download and install the providers defined in the configuration:
     ```
-    sam build
+    terraform init
     ```
-1. From the command line, use AWS SAM to deploy the AWS resources for the pattern as specified in the template.yml file:
+1. From the command line, apply the configuration in the main.tf file:
     ```
-    sam deploy --guided
+    terraform apply
     ```
 1. During the prompts:
-    * Enter a stack name
-    * Enter the desired AWS Region
+    * Enter yes
-    * Allow SAM CLI to create IAM roles with the required permissions.

-    Once you have run `sam deploy --guided` mode once and saved arguments to a configuration file (samconfig.toml), you can use `sam deploy` in future to use these defaults.

-1. Note the outputs from the SAM deployment process.
-This contains the API Gateway endpoint URL required for testing
+1. Note the outputs from the deployment process, these contain the resource names and/or ARNs which are used for testing.

 ## How it works

-The `sam template` creates the QLDB ledger, API Gateway REST API with the relevant API methods, and the AWS Lambda functions.
+The `Terraform template` creates the QLDB ledger, API Gateway REST API with the relevant API methods, and the AWS Lambda functions.

 * The API Gateway endpoint is publically accessible
 * You call the relevant API method passing in the appropriate data